Embracing the Season When You're Wishing, Waiting, and Transitioning

 If you're waiting, your mission is not over.
 He continues to work.
 You haven't been neglected or forgotten or left to simmer on the back burner.
 Just as God was stirring in the hearts of Ruth and Boaz unbeknownst to them, He is working behind the scenes in your life to do great things.
 Continue to press forward in what you have already been assigned to do, whatever that looks like for you.
 You are not wandering around aimlessly in the wilderness of your wait- in fact, it could be one of the most fruitful times of your life.

 When you're in the middle of the storm

-I know I overuse the ocean analogy, but sometimes it just works.
+I tend to overuse the ocean analogy, but sometimes it just works.
 You're standing in the sea under looming storm clouds as mounting waves pummel you over and over again.
 Sometime this is the life season.
 Things don't seem to slow down; it's one wave after another and you're having a hard time catching your breath.
 Or you're smack dab in the middle of a storm of life circumstances, wondering how you'll even survive.

 Lots of things are happening in the midst of rough seas.
 In times like these we crave calm.
 We pray for peace, a chance to rest.
 Our bodies suffer from exhaustion and a compromised immune system.
 Anxiety and depression escalate and self-esteem declines as we start to feel drained and disheartened.